What Is Continuing Education?

 Continuing education vs. professional development

-Professional development is the broader term, as it encompasses the multiple ways employees can learn and develop skills to use in the workplace.
-Continuing education is one type of professional development.
+While professional development is a broader term that encompasses many ways employees can learn and develop skills for the workplace, continuing education is one type of professional development.
 Other options for professional development include the following:

 Participating in an industry-related committee